ev3dev/ev3dev.github.io/README.md

 ### Installing Jekyll on  Windows

-Firstly, follow the instructions in step 1 [here](http://jekyll-windows.juthilo.com/1-ruby-and-devkit/):
+First, follow the instructions in step 1 [here](http://jekyll-windows.juthilo.com/1-ruby-and-devkit/):
 "Installing Ruby and the Ruby DevKit."